hendrikschilling/FASP/README.md

 It serves as a documentation on how to run the full automated segmentation pipeline and a description of the algorithms and tools used.

 # Changelog
+- 2025-01-04 - added high res renderings
+- 2025-01-10
+    - added Changelog section
+    - added Errata section
-- 2025-01-10 added Changelog and errata sections, added additional data & descriptions
+    - added additional data & descriptions for workaround for FASP-003-2025-01-10

 # Errata
 - FASP-001-2025-01-10 - a few pixel wide black vertical lines are present only in the rendered images https://github.com/hendrikschilling/volume-cartographer/issues/3